Independent Macedonia (1944): Background

-The Kingdom of Bulgaria officially joined the Axis Powers on 1 March 1941 but remained passive during the invasion of Yugoslavia and the majority of the invasion of Greece.
-The Yugoslav government surrendered on 17 April 1941 and the Greek government surrendered on 30 April 1941.
-Before the Greek government capitulated, on 20 April, the Bulgarian Army entered Greece and Yugoslavia with the goal of gaining access to the Aegean Sea in Thrace and Eastern Macedonia.
-The Bulgarians occupied much of what is today the Republic of North Macedonia as well as parts of Southern Serbia and Northern Greece.
-Unlike Germany and Italy, Bulgaria officially annexed the occupied areas, which had long been a target of Bulgarian nationalism on 14 May 1941.
-However, the Germans regarded this annexation as inconclusive and imposed limited sovereignty of Bulgaria over the occupied territories.
+Bulgaria joined the Axis powers on 1 March 1941, but remained passive during the invasion of Yugoslavia and most of the invasion of Greece.
+Yugoslavia surrendered on 17 April and Greece on 30 April.
+On 20 April, the Bulgarian army entered Greece and Yugoslavia with the aim of gaining access to the Aegean Sea in Thrace and eastern Macedonia.
+During the Second World War, Bulgaria occupied much of what is now North Macedonia, as well as parts of southern Serbia and northern Greece.
+The western part of present-day North Macedonia was occupied by Italy.
+Unlike Germany and Italy, on 14 May, Bulgaria annexed the occupied areas, which had long been the target of Bulgarian nationalism.
+Germany, however, considered the annexation inconclusive and imposed limited Bulgarian sovereignty over the occupied territories.
+The Bulgarians were initially welcomed by the locals as liberators, since pro-Bulgarian sentiments were prevalent among the local population.
+In Vardar Macedonia, a powerful Yugoslav partisan movement did not develop until the autumn of 1943.